How to Create a Gorgeous, Authentic Art Journal Page

 Isn’t this juicy and fun?
 I’m so into purple right now and combining print and paint techniques.
 What’s inspiring you right now?
 How does being creative help you feel better?
 Do you paint it out?
 Dance it out?
 Write it out?

 What’s got you inspired these days?
 How are you making time for creativity in your life?
 Or, why aren’t you able to make time?
-Connect here in the comments below, or share your visual art with us on the Creative Self-Care Facebook group, or on Instagram with hashtag: #trusttheimage.
+Connect here in the comments below, or share your visual art with us on the Mindful Art Facebook group or on Instagram with hashtag: #mindfulartstudio

 Thank you so much for going on this little art adventure with me.
 Please be sure to drop into the comments and tell us how you liked it and what’s happening in your art world today!